Mild intellectual disability: Prevalence

 About 1 to 3% of the world population has some form of intellectual disability, of whom 85% have mild ID.
 Estimates of the prevalence of mild ID vary, and can be inflated by the use of an IQ test as the sole measure to determine a person's ID status, since an ID diagnosis requires both a low IQ score and adaptive functioning deficits.

 Several factors can affect the incidence of mild ID.
 Male sex, low socioeconomic status, and family history increase the risk of mild ID.

 Prevalence of mild ID also varies by location.
 In France, the incidence of mild ID is 18 per 1,000.
 In rural South Africa, it is 29.1 per 1,000.
 In the United States and other developed countries, the rate tends to be around 2.5-5.0 per 1,000.

 Comorbidities

 Attention-deficit/hyperactivity disorder

 The most common comorbid disorder of mild ID is attention-deficit/hyperactivity disorder (ADHD).
 One study of 111 Turkish children with mild ID found that 64.9% also had ADHD, the most common psychiatric comorbidity by a factor of almost 3.
+Children with ADHD and mild ID are also more likely to have oppositional defiant disorder and symptoms of conduct disorder than children with ADHD and no ID.

 Developmental coordination disorder

 Developmental coordination disorder (also known as dyspraxia) and motor delay are common in people with mild ID.
 One study found that about 82% of children with mild ID have motor skills below the sixteenth percentile for their age group.
 Another study found that 89% of children with mild ID have motor skills below the sixteenth percentile for their age group, 92% of whom have motor skills within the bottom five percent of same-aged children.
 Adults with ID also tend to have below-average motor skills and show little hand preference in hand-eye coordination tasks.
+A study of Korean adolescents with developmental disabilities found that teenagers with mild intellectual disabilities had similar levels of motor functioning to autistic teenagers.